spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

 kubectl: Correctly Configured: pointing to minikube-vm at 192.168.99.100
 ```

-##### Install the database
+##### Installing the Database

-We will install a MySQL server, using the default configuration from Spring Cloud Data Flow.
-Execute the following command:
+You need to install a MySQL server by using the default configuration from Spring Cloud Data Flow.
+To do so, run the following command:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/master/src/kubernetes/mysql/mysql-deployment.yaml \